youxit5/DeepLung/README.md

 # DeepLung:

+## Zeding Edit:
+## Start with some basic intro of methodlogies and knowledge to understand the code better
+## What is 10-Fold Cross-Validation?
+### Splitting the Data:

+The dataset is divided into 10 equal parts, or "folds."
+Each fold contains approximately the same number of samples.
+### Training and Testing:

+For each iteration, the model is trained on 9 folds and tested on the remaining 1 fold.
+This process is repeated 10 times, with each fold being used as the test set exactly once.
+### Performance Aggregation:

+The model’s performance metrics (e.g., accuracy, precision, recall) are calculated for each fold.
+The final result is the average performance across all 10 folds.

+## Follow the below steps to run training and evaluation
+1. Update config_training.py (for preprocessing), this config is only for data preprocessing, prepare.py
+2. Update config_training9.py (for training), this config is for training and testing, need to updated according to 10-fold validation.
+If 10-folder validatin is needed, then we need to create 10 config file with different setting and repeat the entire training and testing process 10 times
+2. Run data preprocessing: prepare.py, this steps only needs to be run one time, it performs data preprocessing based on the LUNA16 data.
+3. Train the model: python main.py --model res18 -b 8 --resume 064.ckpt --save-dir res18/retrft969/ --epochs 150 --config config_training9, Model is trained on top of a pretrained model called 064.ckpt, which is based on another dataset(maybe tianchi).
+The model training is resumed from the pretrained model to increase the model performance.
+We can train from scratch based on LUNA16 by setting resume to empty.
+The performance may be worse.
+The training step will generate X number of models corresponding to Epoch#, saved under detector/results/modelname/...
+4. Test the model: run run_training.py This step will generate lbb(Ground Truth Bounding Boxes) and pbb(Predicted Bounding Boxes), which will be used to calculate FROC
+5. Generate FROC result: run froc_step1.py
+6. Generate FROC result: run froc_step2.py

 Please add paper into reference if the repository is helpful to you.

 Zhu, Wentao, Chaochun Liu, Wei Fan, and Xiaohui Xie.
 "DeepLung: Deep 3D Dual Path Nets for Automated Pulmonary Nodule Detection and Classification."
 IEEE WACV, 2018.